FINDING YOUR PLACE IN THE AIR FORCE

 THE ASVAB IS JUST THE BEGINNING.

-After you take the ASVAB and receive your results, reach out to your recruiter or guidance counselor to discuss next steps, including whether or not you’re eligible to enlist in the Air Force, which careers align with your strengths and the process for enlisting.
+After you take the exam and receive your ASVAB scores, reach out to your recruiter or guidance counselor to discuss next steps, including whether or not you’re eligible to enlist in the Air Force, which careers align with your strengths and the process for enlisting.

 ASVAB scores are valid for up to two years after the date of testing.